-Update Either Channel As mentioned earlier, you can update either channel or both channels during the same scan.
+Update Either Channel

+As mentioned earlier, you can update either channel or both channels during the same scan.
 Since the module does not have any channel select bits, you just simply determine the location of the data word and send the data word to the output module whenever you need to update the data.

-Calculating the Digital Value Your program has to calculate the digital value to send to the analog module.
+Your program has to calculate the digital value to send to the analog module.
 There are many ways to do this, but most all applications are understood more easily if you use measurements in engineering units.
 This is accomplished by using the conversion formula shown.

+the formula depending on the scale you

+choose for the engineering units.

-You may have to make adjustments to the formula depending on the scale you choose for the engineering units.
-A U 4095 H L
+You may have to make adjustments to

+$A = U \frac{4095}{H - L}$

-- A = Analog value (0 4095) - U = Engineering units - H = High limit of the engineering unit range - L = Low limit of the engineering unit range
+- A = Analog value (0 4095) - U = Engineering units - H = High limit of theengineering unit range - L = Low limit of the engineering unit range